ctb/titus-blog/src/bioinformatics-training-suites.rst

 :category: teaching

-I've started to think more broadly about bioinformatics training, and after some conversations with Vicky Schneider-Gricar at TGAC, Terri Atwood at GOBLET, and others, I thought I'd write down some thoughts on bioinformatics classrooms.
+I've started to think more broadly about bioinformatics training, and after some conversations with Vicky Schneider at TGAC, Terri Atwood at GOBLET, and others, I thought I'd write down some thoughts on bioinformatics classrooms.
 In particular, what kind of compute infrastructure is needed?